DJ LeMahieu Player Props: Yankees vs. Twins

 DJ LeMahieu At The Plate

-- LeMahieu is batting .281 with six doubles, a triple, two home runs and six walks.
+- LeMahieu has six doubles, a triple, two home runs and seven walks while hitting .299.

-- Among the qualifying hitters in MLB action, his batting average ranks 52nd, his on-base percentage ranks 62nd, and he is 40th in the league in slugging.
+- Among the qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 35th and he is 36th in slugging.

-- He has gone deep in two of 18 games played this year, and in 2.8% of his plate appearances.
+- In 19 games played this year, he has gone deep in two of them.

-- LeMahieu has driven in a run in seven games this year (38.9%), including one multiple-RBI game.
+- LeMahieu has driven in a run in seven games this season (36.8%), including one multiple-RBI game.

-- He has scored in nine games this season (50.0%), including multiple runs in three games.
+- He has scored in 47.4% of his games this year, with more than one run scored in 15.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.